mstksg/inCode/copy/entries/the-baby-paradox.md

     everybodyLovesMyBaby & myBabyOnlyLovesMe
 ```

 And we have just proved it!
-Basically a one-liner.
-So, given the `BabyAxioms
+It ended up being a one-liner.
+So, given the
-loves me baby`, it is possible to prove that `me` _must_ be equal to `baby`.
+`BabyAxioms loves me baby`, it is possible to prove that `me` _must_ be equal
-That is, it is impossible to create any `BabyAxioms` without `me` and `baby`
+to `baby`.
+That is, it is impossible to create any `BabyAxioms` without `me`
-being the same type.
+and `baby` being the same type.

 The actual structure of the proof goes like this: